 When talking about Verve internally, more informal, colloquial language can be used to demonstrate the culture, values and behaviours of the team.

-For consistency, we continue to use the same primary and secondary typefaces as the rest of Verve branding.
-This makes sure that written materials are clear, easy to read and recognisable as Verve.
-However, to differentiate typography style from the main brand, we have introduced the use of neon text to complement the solid typeface.
-This should be used sparingly and can be used in any of the primary, secondary or accent colours.For more information on using typography, just click here.
+However, to differentiate typography style from the main brand, we have introduced the use of all-caps neon text to complement the solid typeface.
+This should be used sparingly and can be used in any of the primary, secondary or accent colours.
+Additional all-caps headings can also be used to compliment the neon text.

 To differentiate our internal communications from our external marketing, we have a series of alternative graphic elements for use across all internal touchpoints.